 Fine, sir.

-Hey, uh Rush.
+Hey, Rush.

-You know, eight other states have now um, you know, majority Western nations and Israel, of course, the other three being India, Pakistan, and Russia, uh of course Russia have been a long uh nemesis on this during the Cold War era with nuclear capability and assess us that both countries, U.S. and uh Russia have over five thousand, you know, uh strategic ballistic heads and so forth.
+Of course, Russia has been a long nemesis on this during the Cold War with nuclear capability and assessed us that both countries, U.S. and Russia, have over 5,000 strategic ballistic heads and so forth.

 Where are we headed here?

-Where where were you where are you going?
+Where are you going?

-Well, basically I'm making that argument, yes.
+Well, basically, I'm making that argument, yes.

-No, no, we're talking weapon, we're talking weapons here.
+No, no, no, we're talking weapons here.

 Let's stick with nuclear weapons.